 Once at home, we recommend a three-week period of minimal handling (less than an hour of direct contact a day).
 Waste should be cleaned from the litter box daily, and whoever is cleaning the box should wear gloves.
 This precaution is to minimize your family’s exposure to any trace amounts of radioactivity.
 Pregnant women should have other household members clean the litter box, and should avoid contact with their cat altogether during this time.
 Other pets in the household would only be at risk if they have extensive direct physical contact.
 Your veterinarian will need to recheck thyroid and kidney values in a month, and thereafter as recommended.

 If your cat has received methimazole (Tapazole®) for treatment, you must discontinue this drug for at least two weeks prior to treatment to ensure the I131 works appropriately.
 If your veterinarian has any question as to how well the kidneys will function after treatment, it may be a good idea to try a trial course of Tapazole® before I131 treatment.
 We would be glad to speak with your veterinarian if he or she has concerns.

-Cost of the office visit, treatment, hospital stay and necessary testing is approximately $1,500 to $1,800.
-The Veterinary Health Center requires a 50 percent deposit at the start of hospitalization, and the balance at the time of discharge.
-Payment can be made by cash, check or credit card.
-A financing option is available through UAS.
+Cost of the office visit, treatment, hospital stay, and necessary testing is approximately $1500 to $1800.
+The Veterinary Health Center requires a 50 percent deposit at the start of treatment and the balance due at discharge.
+Payment can be made by cash, check, credit card, or CareCredit.

 Thank you for your interest in our treatment plan.
 If you are ready to schedule an appointment, please call the appointment desk at 573-882-7821.
 If you have further questions, you may ask to speak to Matt Haight, the technician for Internal Medicine, at the time you call to schedule your appointment.
 We look forward to seeing you soon.